avkrastev/dixit/README.md

 $ ng build --prod
 ```

-After successfull buidl we will have a new directory under `dist` folder.
+After successful build we will have a new directory under `dist` folder.
 And we are ready now for deployment.

 ## Deploy

-First, we need to go to [Firebase CLI](https://firebase.google.com/docs/cli) and install firebase-tools package.
+First, we need to go to [Firebase CLI](https://firebase.google.com/docs/cli) and install *firebase-tools* package.

 Then, we have to login via the command line.